Ahmad-A92/reading-notes/Read-03.md

 ### **grouping and Similarity:**
 When making sense of a design, we tend to organize visual elements into groups.
 Grouping related pieces of information together can make a design easier to comprehend.
 There are many ways this can be achieved including: Proximity, Closure, Continuance, White Space, color, Borders.
 ## **chapter 17:HTML5 Layout**
-The following point is a summarization for HTML elements mentioned at this chapter: \n
+The following point is a summarization for HTML elements mentioned at this chapter:
 - **div elements:** it is used o group together related elements on the page (such as the elements that form a header, an article, footer or sidebar).Authors used class or id attributes to indicate the role of the div element in the structure of the page.
 - **header & footer  elements:** They can be used for: The main header or footer that appears at the top or bottom of every page on the site.
 Also, for A header or footer for an individual article or section within the page.
 - **nav element:** The <nav> element is used to contain the major navigational blocks on the site such as the primary site navigation.